JByrd-SNHU/JByrd-SNHU.github.io/README.md

 ## Initial Artifact <a name="initial-artifact"></a>

-### Description
+### Description <a name="initial-artifact-description></a>

-The artifact central to my enhancements is the "RGB LED Cube Control Software," a project initiated during my Electrical Engineering Technology Associate degree program's capstone in 2015.
+The artifact central to my enhancements is the "RGB LED Cube Control Software", a project initiated during my Electrical Engineering Technology Associate degree program's capstone in 2015.
 Initially, I constructed a 4x4x4 LED Cube with RGB LEDs, shown below, integrating it with an FPGA development board and crafting custom firmware to manipulate the 52 control lines governing the 64 LEDs.